YouTube - Harrier Jump Jet

 The Harrier Jump Jet aircraft used by the British were licensed American design aircraft, fitted to RAF requirements.
 These requirements include navigation and defensive systems, and additional missiles.

-The Harrier Jump Jet aircraft have seen action during the Falklands War, Operation Desert Storm, Bosnia, Serbia, Kosovo, and the U.S. invasion of Iraq.
+Harrier Jump Jet aircraft have seen action during the Falklands War, Operation Desert Storm, Bosnia, Serbia, Kosovo, Iraq and Syria.